My First Sound Collage: Escape Mechanism

 I was a stay at home Dad, if that puts it into perspective, for you.
 You get a couple hours free between school drop offs and pickups, and making meals and very poorly keeping house.
 I was working on radio, instead.
 Oops?

-So, I was listening to it for fun, in my spare time, and had slowly started editing the music back in, to the scenes which would always pan away, audibly, so to speak, from the record the DJ just introduced.
-And then I'd listen to everything that way for a while, too, over and over and over.
+So, I was listening to it for fun, in my spare time, and had slowly started editing the music back into the scenes which would always panned away, audibly, so to speak, from the record the DJ just introduced.

-If this explanation sounds slow and stupid, it's because collage is often a slow and stupid process.
+If this explanation sounds tedious, it's because collage is often like that.
+The process is more a meditation than a thrill.
 Especially in this case, maybe.
 There was no direction.
 No deadline.
 No fantasy of playing it on the radio.
 I was just screwing around, having fun.

 If anything, I'd been forced to give up thinking there might be a new sound collage record out of any of it, as even I know you can't just play the ENTIRE SONG, with zero changes.
 And if I couldn't put it out, what was the point?

-It only occurred to me, it wasn't an album (it was a Show), when Hesseman passed, and the lightbulb went off: 'Oh, I have the perfect homage to his character, right here.'
+It only occurred to me, it wasn't an album (it was a how), when Hesseman passed, and the lightbulb went off: 'Oh, I have the perfect homage to his character, right here.'

 …It's a radio show, duh.